 Erik was born in southern Chile, where he spent his formative years scrambling through bamboo thickets and flooded woodlands, discovering tapaculos, wiretails and rayaditos.
-These encounters inspired a curiosity for birds and their interactions with the environment.
+These encounters inspired a curiosity for birds and their environment.
 Leading him to pursue a career in science, specifically, studying ecology and evolution in birds – subjects that he is always keen to discuss when leading a group.

 During his undergraduate degree in biological sciences, Erik studied aspects of the ecology and conservation of the endangered Huemul deer in Patagonia.
 Then moving on to obtain a PhD in the UK, studying the ecology and evolution of body size of island birds in Australia.
 He is also involved in eBird as a regional reviewer and is part of the Red the Observadores de Aves y Vida Silvestre de Chile (ROC), with whom he is involved in waterfowl and Andean Geese population monitoring.
 He is a native speaker of both English and Spanish.

 When did your interest in birds and wildlife begin?